Linking sites on Kubernetes using the Skupper CLI¶

 - At least one site with

-resource YAML file on one site and apply that resource on the other site to create the link.
+To link sites, you create a link resource YAML file on one site and apply that resource on the other site to create the link.

 Procedure

-On the site where you want to create a link , make sure link access is enabled:
+- On the site where you want to create a link, make sure link access is enabled:

-Create a
+- Create a

-is the name of a YAML file that is saved on your local filesystem.Apply the
+linkresource YAML file: where<filename>is the name of a YAML file that is saved on your local filesystem.
+ThelinkYAML file contains the following information: - The name of the link

-is the name of a YAML file that is saved on your local filesystem.Check the status of the link:
+wherelinkresource YAML file on a different site to create a link:<filename>is the name of a YAML file that is saved on your local filesystem. -

-You might need to issue the command multiple times before the link is ready:
+You might need to issue the command multiple times before the link is ready: Example output: Example output: You can now expose services on the application network.

 There are many options to consider when linking sites using the CLI, see [CLI Reference][cli-ref], including frequently used options.